Lumi-supercomputer/LUMI-AI-example/docs/containers.md

 singularity exec $SIF bash -c '$WITH_CONDA && h5-env/bin/activate && python my-script.py
 ```

 This approach allows extending environment without rebuilding the container from scratch every time a new package is added.
 The drawback is that the virtual environment is disjoint from the container which makes it difficult to move as the path to the virtual environment needs to be updated accordingly.
-Moreover, installing python packages creates typically thousands of small files.
+Moreover, installing Python packages creates typically thousands of small files.
 This puts a lot of strain on the Lustre file system and might exceed your file quota.
 This problem can be solved by creating a new container using the [cotainr tool](https://lumi-supercomputer.github.io/LUMI-training-materials/ai-20241126/extra_06_BuildingContainers/) or turning the virtual environment directory into a [SquashFS file](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop/blob/main/07_Extending_containers_with_virtual_environments_for_faster_testing/examples/extending_containers_with_venv.md).

 ## Custom images